lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 > "customSensitiveConfiguration" : "kadmin { password = '<KADMIN PASSWORD>'}",
 > ```
 >
-> Just from the code example, it might not be entirely clear, though, how (and why) this Groovy-like syntax works, and how you can leverage it to set custom configuration options used in a script.
+> However, just from the code sample, it might not be entirely clear how (and why) this Groovy-like syntax works, and how you can leverage it to set custom configuration options used in a script.

 The content provided in "customConfiguration" will be evaluated with a matching `parse` method of the [groovy.util.ConfigSlurper class](https://docs.groovy-lang.org/latest/html/gapi/groovy/util/ConfigSlurper.html#method_summary).